Articles , Cases , Glossary

 Features of an Effective Mascot

-Sure, each case needs an individual approach to the mascot which will correspond to the particular goals and brand image.
-However, there’s a checklist of basic features that are essential to consider for any mascot design.
+Sure, each case needs an individual approach to the mascot that aligns with the particular goals and brand image.
+However, there’s a checklist of essential basic features to consider for any mascot design.
 To work well for marketing and user experience, a mascot should be:

 • memorable